capitalsossick/alx-zero_day/0x03-git/README.md

-This is the non empty README file for task 1
+The non empty README file was edited for task four